roytanck/display-environment-type/readme.txt

 WordPress 5.5 introduces a way to differentiate between environment types (development, staging, production).
 This plugin displays your site's environment type on the admin bar.

 [More info about the new feature](https://make.wordpress.org/core/2020/07/24/new-wp_get_environment_type-function-in-wordpress-5-5/)

+To gain more control, and setting environment and other values directly from the WP admin (if wp-config.php is writable), install our plugin **[WP Control](https://wordpress.org/plugins/0-day-analytics/)**

 == Installation ==

 1. Install and activate using the 'Plugins' menu in WordPress.

+== Recommended Plugins ==
+* [WP Control](https://wordpress.org/plugins/0-day-analytics/) - is a powerful plugin designed for WordPress sites with extensive error logs.
+It allows administrators to check what is going on on their WP sites.
+It also has built-in: Cron manager, Transient manager (DB based) and Plugins Version Switcher directly from the plugins page.

 == Frequently Asked Questions ==